caitlynbakery/theta_image_save/README.md

 ### Network Image

 First, add the `gallery_saver` package to the project.
 Save an image url to a `String` variable and get a temporary directory.
-Pass in the image url to the temporary directory using the `Dio` package.
+Pass in the image url to the temporary directory using the [dio](https://pub.dev/packages/dio) package.
 The `GallerySaver` accepts this temporary file and saves it to the device's storage.

 ```dart
    String url = 'https://picsum.photos/200/300?grayscale';